zeinabkassem27/Submissions/Exercises/html-css-git-exercises/week-3/22-checkout/readme.md

 # Checkout Form

-This customer is ready to buy a CodeYourFuture t-shirt.
+This customer is ready to buy a Codi t-shirt.
 We need to ask them who they are and how we can contact them so that we can send them the t-shirt.

 In this exercise you will add forms to collect checkout information.
 Follow the steps below to complete this exercise.